Tingchiachi/RAG-PDF-Bot/README.md

 <!-- Usage -->
 ## Usage

-Send a message to linebot, for example:
+Send a message to linebot, for example :
 ![image](example.jpg)

 <!-- License -->